kissofjudase23/Doc-DSA/leetcode.md

                     return

                 for i in range(start, n):
+                    """
-                    # skip duplicate in the same position
+                    skip duplicate in the same position
+                    for example: [1,1,2]
+                                  ^ ^
+                    """
                     if i > start and nums[i] == nums[i-1]:
                         continue